-We expect that a portion of our future revenues will be derived from our advertising services, which represented approximately 15.0% of our total revenue for the nine months ended September 30, 2003, but we may not be able to compete effectively in this market because it is relatively new and intensely competitive, in which case our business and financial condition could be adversely affected.
+We expect that a portion of our future revenues will be derived from our advertising services, which represented approximately 15.0% of our total revenue for the nine months ended September 30, 2003, but we may not be able to compete effectively in this market because it is relatively new and intensely competitive, in which case our ability to generate and maintain advertising revenue in the future could be adversely affected.

-Although we anticipate that revenue generated by our fee-based premium services and online entertainment services will continue to constitute a majority of our future revenue, we believe that we will continue to rely on advertising revenue as one of our major sources of revenue for the foreseeable future.
+In addition to revenue generated by our fee-based premium services and online entertainment services, we believe that we will continue to rely on advertising revenue as one of our major sources of revenue for the foreseeable future.
 Online advertising in China is still relatively new and many of our current and potential advertisers have limited experience with the Internet as an advertising medium, have not traditionally devoted a significant portion of their advertising expenditures or other available funds to Web-based advertising, and may not find the Internet to be effective for promoting their products and services relative to traditional print and broadcast media.
 Our ability to generate and maintain significant advertising revenue will depend on a number of factors, many of which are beyond our control, including:

-- the development of a large base of users possessing demographic characteristics attractive to advertisers; - . the development of software that blocks Internet advertisements before they appear on a user's screen; - . downward pressure on online advertising prices; and - . the effectiveness of our advertising delivery and tracking system.
+- the development of a large base of users possessing demographic characteristics attractive to advertisers; - the development of software that blocks Internet advertisements before they appear on a user's screen; - downward pressure on online advertising prices; and - · the effectiveness of our advertising delivery and tracking system.